 It was on.

 Orange box left sitting forgotten on a hall table, they stumbled toward the sofa, limbs intertwined; her robe fell away, revealing tanned curves.
-He grinned in appreciation, trailing soft lips over her body.
+He grinned in appreciation, trailing soft kisses over her body.

 Carrie sank back – this was what she wanted – adoration.

-She caressed his head as he trailed below; warmth filled her body, orgasm threatening – she smiled and tugged at his shoulders, “Come here.”
+She caressed his head as he trailed below; his soft lips nibbling and sucking her cunt; she arched, straining toward him, warmth filled her body, slow orgasm threatening – she smiled and tugged at his shoulders, “Come here.”

 Sitting up, his mouth sought hers, he hardened against her, she peeled off his shirt and tugged at his pants.
 Baggy blue jeans fell to his knees.